andrewfrongello/beach-water/README.md

 # About the beach water monitoring project

 ## Project purpose
-This project is intended first and foremost as a personal project to help learn the Python programming language and to better understand programming applications by finding real solutions to real problems.
+This project is intended first and foremost as a personal project to help learn Python and to better understand programming applications by finding real solutions to real problems.

-This program assists in the analysis of tidal data to find the tidal period (high, medium, or low tide) associated with sample collection times for thirteen (13) monitoring locations throughout Broward County.
+This script assists in the analysis of tidal data to find the tidal period (high, medium, or low tide) associated with sample collection times for thirteen (13) monitoring locations throughout Broward County.
-The program is correlated to Healthy Beaches monitoring duties for a previous position with the FDOH in Broward and is neither endorsed nor supported by the agency itself.
+The project is correlated to Healthy Beaches monitoring duties for a previous position with the FDOH in Broward and is neither endorsed nor supported by the agency itself.

 ## How it works
-The program calls the NOAA Web Service API and returns tide prediction data for eight (8) tidal stations along the coast.
-For each of thirteen (13) sample locations, the program uses data from the closest NOAA station to find the tidal period timeframes and determines which period the sample was collected in by comparing the sample time to the calculated timeframes.
+The script calls the NOAA Web Service API and returns tide prediction data for eight (8) tidal stations along the coast.
+For each of thirteen (13) sample locations, data from the closest NOAA station is used to find the tidal period timeframes for the location and the sample is determined to have been collected during low, medium, or high tide by comparing the collection time to the calculated timeframes.

 ### The NOAA tidal stations of interest are: